jdrbc/podly_pure_podcasts/docs/how_to_run_beginners.md

 We recommend docker because installing ffmpeg & local whisper can be difficult.
 The docker image have both ffmpeg & local whisper preconfigured.
 Podly works with many different LLMs, it does not need to work with open-ai.
-Check your work by retrieving the index page at the end.
+Check your work by retrieving the index page from localhost:5001 at the end.
 ```

 Follow along as the agent sets up Podly for you!